 Standards flow for about 120 seconds before an observation is made., a.
-Of the total of 8,083, 116 were rejected leaving 7,967 observations in the final output file.
+Of the total of 4,258 observations were made, 16 were rejected, leaving 4,242 valid observations.

 3. Details of pCO2 data.

 4. Details of temperature data.

 Temperature in the equilibration vessel is measured with two instruments.
 The primary instrument is a Seabird model 38 temperature probe.
 Its calibration is maintained by the manufacturer.
 Our original instrument use Guildline platinum resistance thermometer (readable to $0.05\,^{\circ}$ C and regularly calibrated against a mercury thermometer traceable to N.I.S.T.) and recorded on the data-logging computer.